Quanta Services Inc. (PWR) and the Battle of Fundamentals vs. Technicals

-Quanta Services Inc. (NYSE:PWR) went up by 0.18% from its latest closing price compared to the recent 1-year high of $64.14.
-The company’s stock price has collected -1.12% of loss in the last five trading sessions.
-MarketWatch.com reported 7 hours ago that Quanta Services Inc. stock outperforms market on strong trading day
+Quanta Services Inc. (NYSE:PWR) went up by 6.44% from its latest closing price compared to the recent 1-year high of $64.25.
+The company’s stock price has collected 8.68% of gains in the last five trading sessions.
+Press Release reported on 10/29/20 that Quanta Services Reports Third Quarter 2020 Results

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.